-Component Observation
+Component Observation Type pf stone/s

 Uric acid

 Carbonate

 Oxalate

 Phosphate

 Calcium

 Magnesium

--Discussion:
+Discussion:

-- Comment in each results you obtained and mention whether the sample contains these component or not? - What type of stone can be formed by each substance. - What the disease that cause each type of stone.
+- Comment on each result you obtained and mention whether the sample contains these component or not? - What type of stone can be formed by each substance. - Explain the possible causes of each type